 Toys in the Age of Wonder: Science Fiction, Society and the Symbolism of Play by Mark Rich (2020)

-As it happened so often before, fiction by authors of early wonder and adventure tales, such as H. G. Wells, Jules Verne, Edgar Allan Poe, William Rice Burroughs, and others, provided man (and particularly children and youngsters) with hopes and fantasies about machines that featured technology not yet been invented to dream a while.
-As […]
+As it has happened so often before, fiction by authors of early wonder and adventure tales, such as H. G. Wells, Jules Verne, Edgar Allan Poe, William Rice Burroughs, and others, have provided man (and particularly children and youngsters) with hopes and fantasies about machines that feature technology not yet been invented to dream a […]

 The Rise and Fall of American Science Fiction, from the 1920s to the 1960s by Gary Westfahl (2019)